cognitedata/cognite-function-examples/README.md

 For all the examples here, we will be authenticating against CDF by using Azure Active Directory.
 Each notebook contains the relevant instructions.

-## Example 01: Create a basic cognite function from a Jupyter Notebook
+## Example 01: Create a basic Cognite Function from a Jupyter Notebook

-In this example, we deploy a cognite function in the simplest possible fashion, by referring directly to a Python-function.
+In this example, we deploy a Cognite Function in the simplest possible fashion, by referring directly to a Python-function.
 This is sufficient for simple use cases where your function does not rely on additional dependencies.

-## Example 02: Create a cognite function from a folder.
+## Example 02: Create a Cognite Function from a folder.

 In this example, we take it up a notch by deploying a function that is divided across multiple Python-files.
 We deploy an entire folder containing our source code.
 This method allows you to specify additional Python package dependencies if neccessary.

-We also schedule this cognite function to run on a regular interval.
+We also schedule this Cognite Function to run on a regular interval.

-## Example 03: Create a cognite function that performs entity matching on time-series and assets.
+## Example 03: Create a Cognite Function that performs entity matching on time-series and assets.

 In this example, we look at something more akin to a real world use case.
 Here we deploy a Cognite Function that runs entity matching on some of our assets, mapping time-series to assets in CDF.

-We also schedule this cognite function to run on a regular interval.
+We also schedule this Cognite Function to run on a regular interval.